 Notification Channels

-To receive notifications from KloudMate about incidents in your infrastructure, you need to set up notification channels.
-Notification channels are the communication platforms where alerts are sent.
+To receive notifications from KloudMate, you need to set up notification channels — the communication platforms where alerts and incident updates are sent.

 KloudMate supports the following notification channels: